/ tech-stacks / Best Tech Stack for an Online Course Platform as a Solo Developer

 Video is the most expensive and complex part of a course platform.
 Don't try to build your own transcoding pipeline.
 Use a managed service.

-Cloudflare Stream is the budget-friendly alternative at $5/month for 1,000 minutes of stored video and $1/1,000 minutes of delivered video.
-For a solo developer starting out, this is significantly cheaper.
+Cloudflare Stream is the budget-friendly alternative.
+Pricing is two dimensions you prepay and meter: $5 per 1,000 minutes of stored video and $1 per 1,000 minutes of delivered video, with ingest and encoding always free and no separate egress charge.
+For a solo developer starting out, this flat, predictable model is significantly cheaper and easier to forecast than Mux's multi-dimensional metering.

 Both provide signed URL access, so you can restrict video viewing to enrolled students.